goodhood-eu/styleguide/stylus/README.md

 # Stylus Style Guide

-A stylish stylus style guide.
-No other way of writing stylus is valid.
 Please read [SMACSS](https://smacss.com).
 When you don't know if you can use a certain way of styling, see [https://caniuse.com](https://caniuse.com) to check.
 Language reference: [http://stylus-lang.com](http://stylus-lang.com).

 ## Table of Contents
 - [Naming conventions](#naming-conventions)